HISTORY OF THE CHURCH

 The Synod of Zambia is a member of the World Communion of Reformed Churches and a member of Evangelical Fellowship of Zambia (EFZ), the Council of Churches in Zambia (CCZ), Theological Education by Extension in Zambia (TEEZ) and the Bible Society in Zambia (BSZ).
 The church also has close relations with the Uniting Presbyterian Church of Southern Africa (UPCSA), the United Church of Zambia (UCZ) and the Reformed Church of Zambia (RCZ), and partnerships with the Presbyterian Church (USA) also known PC (USA), Presbyterian Church of Australia (PCA), Presbyterian Church of Ireland (PCI), and Romans 1:11 Trust.

-The CCAP Synod of Zambia at its Synod meeting held at Lundazi CCAP Mission in August 2002, unanimously agreed to the ordination of women to the holy ministry.
-Kondwani Nkhoma, Synod women's worker, was licensed on the 25th August 2002 as the Synod’s first female pastor.
-She is now minister at Kalulushi CCAP Congregation.
-Rev. Kondwani Nkhoma received her theological training at Zomba Theological College in Malawi.
-As of 2010, T.T.
-Chipeta, Naomi Daka and Gertrude Nyirenda Banda have also been ordained, and Susan Nyirenda Tembo are completing theological studies.
+During the CCAP Synod meeting held in Lundazi in August of 2002, the church unanimously agreed to allow the ordination of women to the holy ministry.
+Kondwani Nkhoma (pictured above) was licensed on the 25th August 2002 as the Synod’s first female pastor.
+As of 2010, other women, including T.T.
+Chipeta, Naomi Daka, and Gertrude Nyirenda Banda, have also been ordained.

 OUR WORK IN SOCIETY